cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/index.rst

 - |custom-dataset-exploration|_ Describes how you can make a **custom dataset** that is **explorable.**

-Further information on data exploration can be found in our :ref:`Integrations Manual <integrations-index>`.
+Further information on data exploration can be found in our :ref:`Integrations Manual <integrations>`.